The AAHKS Annual Meeting will showcase surgical technique videos on flat-screen monitor stations in the Rotunda of the Anatole hotel.

 Visualization: The video must show well what it intends to show – most often from the surgeon’s point of view.
 Wide shots should show context, close-ups should show detail.
-The surgical field should be well lighted.
+The surgical field should be well lit.

 Indications/Contraindications: The program describes the indications and contraindications for the technique and the patient case illustrated.

 Preoperative and Postoperative Images: Preoperative and postoperative images are very important to illustrate the patient’s condition before and after treatment and to confirm the results achieved.

 Outcomes: The program must present outcomes from the author’s series, which may be augmented with outcomes from published, peer reviewed literature.

 Universal Precautions: Universal precautions must be used in the operating room.
 All on-camera personnel in the operating room must be shown with personal protective equipment, most noticeably protective eyewear.

 Patient Privacy: Identifying information, including patients’ names, initials, or hospital numbers, must not appear.
 This typically happens in preoperative and postoperative radiographs and MRIs.